davidjhenning6/invaders/README.md

 ******************************************** 2. Momentum this has not been started ********************************************

     --------------------Active--------------------
-    ACTIVE->movement speeds out of control when a key is held for more than 3 seconds caused by ratio!!!! solution idea check difference when setting update position to limit it to a maximum amount could even be implemented in the setter theoretically

     ---------------------DONE---------------------
     X-> speed has been altered but momentum has not been implemented